 ANT 202 Introduction to Archeology (A,O,S).
 Provides an overview of the field of anthropological archaeology while emphasizing the relationship between the past and the present.
 Topics include the history of archaeology, methods and techniques used to recover archaeological data, and an examination of how data are used to understand and interpret human existence in the past, and exploration of particular case studies and important issues in contemporary archaeology.
 3 Cr.
 Every Semester.

 ANT 203 Introduction to Human Evolution (A,D,N).
 Surveys ecological, biological and behavioral processes underlying human evolution and shaping human behavior.
 Topics include human's place in the natural world, genetic mechanisms, reconstructing the fossil record, human adaptation and the origins of human culture.
 3 Cr.
 Every Semester.

 ANT 220 The Ethnographic Experience (A,S).
-Prerequisite: ANT 100 or ANT 201.
+Prerequisite: ANT 201.
 Provides an introduction to the study of cultures through selected case studies, or ethnographies.
 Also provides an in-depth view of specific cultures and the anthropological analysis of them; introduces students to theories and methodologies that frame ethnographic studies, and present a sample of the best in contemporary ethnographic writing.
 3 Cr.

 ANT 256 Introduction to Forensic Anthropology (A,N).
 When skeletalized victims of crime, human rights abuses or mass disasters are found, forensic anthropologists help identify victims, reconstruct events surrounding death, and provide legal evidence.
 Uses case studies from a variety of sources from the Battle of the Little Big Horn and the Kennedy assassination to the fate of MIAs and the World Trade Center disaster to examine the biological principles behind forensic anthropology.
 3 Cr.